How to Tell If Someone Else Is Using Your Snapchat Account

 If you want to make your account bulletproof in the future, you can take a few more steps.
 First, you should change the password.

-First, you should log out of Snapchat.
-Next, launch the browser on your phone or go to the official site’s login page.
+- Launch the browser of choice on your phone and go to the official site’s login page.

-Enter the code into the field and click or tap Continue.
-Now, enter your new password and confirm it.
+- Enter the code into the field and click or tap “Continue.”

 Also, we recommend keeping an antivirus active in the background on all devices.

 Unfortunately, some intruders want more than to snoop around in your account.
-They may actually take your account over.
-You’ll know this has happened because your login no longer works, your email has changed, and you’re certain you’re using the correct password.
+They may take your account over.
+You’ll know this has happened because your login no longer works, your email has changed, and you’re confident you’re using the correct password.